“Christmas is built upon a beautiful and intentional paradox; that the birth of the homeless should be celebrated in every home.” ― G.K. Chesterton,

 “A Child wandered in on some bums where they hid.”
 Old City Bar -Trans Siberian Orchestra

-The quotes is from the song “In an Old City Bar” which is linked to at the bottom of the post.
+The quote is from the song “In an Old City Bar” which is linked to at the bottom of the post.
 You may want to play it as you read.

 True Confession: My favorite Christmas music is by the Trans Siberian Orchestra which will probably cause some out there to claim “Ah ha!
 I knew she was a heretic.”
 I have seen them in person twice, one time with Deb.
 Oddly, I found myself in tears listening to one of their songs “In an Old City Bar.”
 Usually, that means I need to think.
 And then I remembered…

 It was our second year of marriage and we were living on the Navajo Indian Reservation.
 We were not going to be able to go home to the Boston area for Christmas.
 I was pretty sad since it would be the first Christmas away from my extended family.
-Christmas was a big deal at my house: food, games and presents.
-My father would wrap his presents to us, on purpose, in the worst possible way.
-Torn paper bags, string, ripped wrapping paper, glue and rubber bands.
-We would laugh so hard; he the loudest and longest of all.
+Christmas was a big deal at my house: food, games, and presents.
+My father would wrap his presents for us, on purpose, in the worst possible way.
+Torn paper bags, string, ripped wrapping paper, glue, and rubber bands.
+We would laugh so hard; his were the loudest and longest of all.
 In fact, the presents we looked for the hardest were Dad’s crazily wrapped presents.